Calibrating Eruptive Mass Loss in Red Supergiants with Local Group Data: Introduction

-On the modeling side, stellar evolution calculations frequently implement massive star mass loss using empirical prescriptions \citep{Wood:83, deJager:88, Wood:92, Smith:2014, Meynet:2003, Nieuwenhuijzen:90, Vink:2001,vanLoon:05}. \citet{Mauron:11} and \citet{Renzo:17} provide comparisons among several commonly adopted prescriptions.
-Luminous blue variables are believed to experience a phase of eruptive mass-loss with rates reaching $\dot{M}\sim 0.1$--$5~M_\odot~\mathrm{yr^{-1}}$ \citep{Humphreys:1984, Smith:2017}; such phenomena is not captured by steady-wind prescriptions.
-There are a variety of models attempting to explain the origin of eruptive mass loss \citep[e.g.,][]{Owocki:2004,Smith:2006}, with recent work focusing on the role of radiation-driven winds operating near or above the Eddington limit \citep{Owocki:2004, Vink:21, Cheng:24, Delbroek:2025, Jiang:15, Jiang:18, Cheng:24}.
+Luminous blue variables can experience eruptive mass-loss with rates reaching $\dot{M}\sim 0.1$--$5~M_\odot~\mathrm{yr^{-1}}$ during rare giant eruption events such as those seen in $\eta$ Car \citep{Humphreys:1984, Smith:2017}; such phenomena are not captured by steady-wind prescriptions.
+More commonly observed S Doradus variability involves considerably lower mass-loss rates on the order of $\dot{M}\sim 10^{-4}~M_\odot~\mathrm{yr^{-1}}$ \citep[e.g.,][]{Vink:02,Smith:04}.
+There are a variety of models attempting to explain the origin of eruptive mass loss \citep[e.g.,][]{Owocki:2004,Smith:2006}, with recent work focusing on the role of radiation-driven winds operating near or above the Eddington limit \citep{Owocki:2004, Vink:21, Delbroek:2025, Jiang:15, Jiang:18, Cheng:24}.
 In recognition of the potential importance of eruptive mass loss for stellar evolution, several groups have adopted simple schemes or empirically tuned prescriptions \citep[e.g.,][]{Ekstrom:12,Dessart:13, Meynet:15,Vink:23, Gonzalez-Tora:25}.
 However, these approaches do not provide a single, physically motivated treatment that self-consistently captures eruptive mass loss in a stellar evolution program.

 Recently, \cite{Cheng:24} implemented a physically-motivated prescription of super-Eddington mass loss in the \texttt{MESA} stellar evolution code.
 In that work, a single efficiency parameter, $\xi$, governs the strength of radiation-driven winds when the energy associated with super-Eddington excess luminosity exceeds the gravitational binding energy.
 Their models demonstrated that including such enhanced mass loss during super-Eddington phases can significantly affect the evolution of RSGs.
 However, the efficiency parameter $\xi$ remains a critical free parameter that requires empirical calibration.